dejiobasan/dejiobasan/README.md

 # 💫 About Me:
-I'm an electrical/electronics engineer and a software developer<br>(full-stack), with a passion for science and technology.
+I'm an electrical/electronics engineer and a software engineer<br>(full-stack), with a passion for science and technology.

 ## 🌐 Socials: